ForrestErickson/SPI_Controller_And_Peripheral/README.md

    From: https://circuitdigest.com/microcontroller-projects/arduino-spi-communication-tutorial
    Modified by Forrest Lee Erickson 20220523
    Change to Controller/Peripheral terminology
    Change variable names for start with lowercase.
-Constants to uper case.
+Constants to upper case.
    Controller Arduino Code:
    License: Dedicated to the Public Domain
    Warranty: This program is designed to kill you and render the earth uninhabitable,